forcequitOS/WeaveTouch/README.md

 ### My experimental playground for messing with Swift and SwiftUI on iOS, initially kickstarted by ChatGPT.
 ![A screenshot of the Weave Touch application running on an iPad fullscreen](https://github.com/CtrliPhones/WeaveTouch/blob/main/Weave%20Touch%20Preview.png?raw=true)

-*This design is a work in progress and may be modified before release.*

 ## Features:

 95% of the Weave experience on desktop